cptjamestiberiouskirk-pixel/rogue-rpg/README.md

 - `ROGUE_NO_X11`: If set, do not use X11/XLib to query the keyboard for NumLock status.
     Unset by default, so `x11` libs are required to compile.
     Only used at run-time if actually running in an X11 terminal emulator.
-    If on a TTY such as getty / linux console, it tries to query `/dev/tty`
-- `ROGUE_RELEASE`: Just sets the additional `CFLAGS` `-s` and `-O2`, otherwise it sets `-Og` and `-g3`.
-No in-game effect.
-- `ROGUE_DEBUG`: Enable some in-game debugging messages.
-    It disrupts the `curses` display, so the game become somewhat unplayable.
-- `ROGUE_DEMO`: Sets `DEMO` for the original Demo mode.

-Only in code, most for internal use and to control the emulated hardware reported to the game:
-- `ROGUE_DOS_CURSES`: Use the original `curses` implementation instead of the system `ncurses`.
-    As the 1985 `curses` rely heavily on DOS interrupts, this is unplayable and only for historical / testing purposes.
 - `ROGUE_WIDECHAR`: Set if using Unicode charset to invoke the wide char functions in `ncursesw`.
 - `ROGUE_SCR_TYPE`: The screen type, or more accurately the mode of the graphics adapter.
     `3` by default, meaning _Text, 80x25, color_.
-Untested with any other value, but the game did adjuste itself for monochrome and other modes.
+Untested with any other value, but the game did adjust itself for monochrome and other modes.
 - `ROGUE_DOS_SCREEN`: If set, uses a DOS interrupt at run-time to determine the above, as done by the original in 1985.
 As DOS interrupts were stubbed, will result in an untested value.
 - `ROGUE_COLUMNS`: Columns of the video adapter.
 Should be tied with the above `ROGUE_SCR_TYPE`.
     Defaults to `80` and untested with any other value, but the original game did have some special handling and adjustments for 40-columns TVs.
 - `ROGUE_DOS_CLOCK`: Use DOS interrupts to access the RTC clock and other time-related events, as the original game did.
-By default uses ISO C functions to for time.
+By default uses ISO C functions for time.
 - `ROGUE_DOS_DRIVE`: If set, uses a DOS interrupt to find out the current drive letter.
     As all DOS interrupts are dummy stubs in this modern port, it will result in drive `A:`.
     Mostly used for cosmetic purposes, in the _"Fake DOS"_ in-game feature launched with `F10`.